cqse/teamscale-jacoco-agent/agent/README.md

 The test system (the application executing the test specification) can inform the agent of when a test started and finished via a REST API.
 The corresponding server listens at the specified port.

-- `http-server-port` (required): the port at which the agent should start an HTTP server that listens for test events (Recommended port is 8000)
+- `http-server-port` (required): the port at which the agent should start an HTTP server that listens for test events.
+  (Recommended port is 8000) Note: This options requires for Java 8 or higher.

 The agent's REST API has the following endpoints:
 - `[POST] /test/start/{uniformPath}` Signals to the agent that the test with the given uniformPath is about to start.